Arthur Howard (politician)

 Sir Arthur Jared Palmer Howard KBE CVO (30 May 1896 – 26 April 1971) was a British Army officer and politician.

 Howard was the youngest son of Margaret Charlotte Howard, 2nd Baroness Strathcona and Mount Royal and brother of the 3rd Baron.
-He was Mayor of Westminster for 1936–1937.
-He was Conservative Member of Parliament (MP) for Westminster St George's from 1945 to 1950.
+He was Mayor of Westminster during the period 1936–1937.
+He was a Conservative Member of Parliament (MP) for Westminster St George's from 1945 to 1950.

 Through his wife, Lady Leonora Stanley Baldwin, Howard was the son-in-law of British Prime Minister Stanley Baldwin and Lucy Baldwin, Countess Baldwin of Bewdley.